textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 In certain situations it may not be possible to get the green confirmation message, but it does not mean your site is not configured correctly.
 The following blue (information) alert messages, for example, are nothing to worry about if they appear by themselves.

 <span class="information">There was a problem connecting to the Textpattern update server.
 Please try again later.</span>
 : This alert means your Textpattern installation cannot connect with Textpattern’s servers (e.g. a web connection was lost), thus cannot check if a new stable release of the software is available.
-This message would persist until your installation could connect and make the check.
-At that time, if there were no updates available, the message would disappear and you’d see the green ‘All checks pass!’.
+This message will persist until your installation attempts the connection again.
+At that time (at most, once an hour) if there were no updates available, the message would disappear and you’d see the green ‘All checks pass!’.

 <span class="information">New Textpattern version {number} available for download.</span>
 : If there was a new stable release, as described in the previous alert, you’d see this message instead, which would persist until you updated your installation with the new release (always recommended).